 • Swallowing contaminated drinking water, such as water from a well that’s been contaminated with sewage or flood water.

-• Anal or oral sex, or anal play (rimming, fingering)
+• Anal or oral sex, or anal play (rimming, fingering).

 • Handling contaminated objects, such as sex toys, used condoms or barriers, and douching material.

 Symptoms usually start around one to three days after being exposed, but can start anywhere from 12 hours to seven days after exposure.
+Symptoms usually last four to seven days.

 • Diarrhea (can be bloody)